applidium/OverlayContainer/README.md

                                     transitionCoordinator: OverlayContainerTransitionCoordinator)
 ```

-The `transition coordinator` provides information about the animation that is about to start:
+The `transition coordinator` provides information about the translation that is about to start:

 ```swift
 /// A Boolean value indicating whether the transition is explicitly animated.